lukso-network/website-support-center/docs/general/how-to/use-lukso-bridge.md

 :::danger Using UP address as a recipient

-If you are bridging from LUKSO -> to Ethereum (or any other chain), **DO NOT use a Universal Profile address as `recipient`!** This would lead to losing access to your bridged tokens on the destination chain.
+If you are bridging from LUKSO -> to Ethereum (or any other chain), **DO NOT use a Universal Profile address as `recipient`!** This could lead to losing access to your bridged tokens on the destination chain.
+Your Universal Profile only exist on the LUKSO, not on Ethereum.

 :::